 At the same time, a measured environment of challenge provides the right balance of safety and encouragement.
 Participants come to care about each other and want others to do well.
 This is the psychological environment in which change, including transformational change, can occur.

-- Focus.
-For many participants, their time at a face-to-face open-enrollment program may be the only sustained time they’ve taken a serious look at themselves in their adult working lives.
+For many participants, their time at a face-to-face open-enrollment leadership development program may be the only sustained time they’ve taken a serious look at themselves in their adult working lives.
 To get feedback from observers at home and in the program can be a startling experience.
 It sets us up to make changes that reconnect our sense of who we are to the mission of our work.

 Most leadership development happens on the job in just meeting the challenges of leading, but all of us have experiences from which we learn little.
 Intentional development changes the equation to allow us to pause and squeeze all the wisdom we can from the work we do.